We're Investing in our Water Future and Reducing Costs with a WIFIA Loan

 WIFIA Loan Has a Low, Fixed Interest Rate

-- WIFIA provides long-term, low-cost supplemental loans.
+- WIFIA provides long-term, low-cost supplemental loans for critical infrastructure projects.

-WIFIA Loans Give Us Flexible Financing
+WIFIA Loan Gives Us Flexible Financing

 - WIFIA offers a flexible repayment schedule to allow for water rate increases to be phased in over a longer period of time.

 - We have up to 35 years after substantial completion of the project to repay a loan, saving ratepayers money by allowing for smaller payment amounts over the life of the loan.

 - The EPA will allow delaying loan repayment until after the filtration facility is substantially completed in 2027.